mendix/docs/content/appstore/general/share-app-store-content.md

 * Use a relatively recent Mendix version when creating the item, not only the latest Mendix version
 * Create multiple versions of your Marketplace component (for example, for Studio Pro 8 and Desktop Modeler 7)

-You can add information the end-user should know about your content to  can be added for the [Documentation](#doc) when you are adding the content to the App Store.
+You can add information the end-user should know about your content to  can be added for the [Documentation](#doc) when you are adding the content to the Marketplace.

 ### 3.2 Widget Guidelines

-To develop widgets and submit them to the App Store, follow these guidelines:
+To develop widgets and submit them to Marketplace, follow these guidelines:

 * The widget must be based on the [AppStoreBoilerplate](https://github.com/mendix/AppStoreWidgetBoilerplate)
 * When writing variable and function names, use lowerCamelCase (for example, *mySecondVariable*)